 Having a BMI of 30 or more puts women at an increased risk of needing an emergency cesarean section (c-section), blood clots, heavy bleeding after a c-section and your baby needing help to breathe after birth.

 Related: What pregnancy feels like: a monthly breakdown

 Pre-Pregnancy Tests are Essential

-If you are ready to journey into motherhood, make the above pre-pregnancy tests a priority.
+If you are ready to journey into motherhood, make the above pre-pregnancy tests and steps a priority.
 They are important and will ensure that you and your baby are healthy and happy long-term, even after your pregnancy.

 Do you have pre-pregnancy questions?
 Are you worried you may have an STD and want to get pregnant?
 Our general physician doctors are available 24/7 to answer your questions.
 Connect now.